subham-agrawall/Data-Compression/README.md

-# Data-Compression
+# Efficient Pandas
-This repository is a compilation of resources for reducing the data size and optimizing python codes.
+This repository is a compilation of resources for reducing the data size and optimizing python pandas.

 Basics of data compression and storage:
 1. Datatype optimizations - https://www.youtube.com/watch?v=u4_c2LDi4b8